 The gameplay takes place across worlds themed around particular types of toys, such as sporting goods, candy and aircraft.
 The levels scroll sideways, although a small amount of vertical movement is included.
 On each level Pond must collect 2 penguins and reach the exit, although there are usually multiple exits and lots of secret areas to explore.
 After completing each pair of two worlds (each of which has three sub levels), a boss must be faced.

-There are 158 other screenshots on file for other versions of this game.
+There are 267 other screenshots from other versions of this game or official promotional screenshots.

 - "Super James Pond II" -- International SNES title